Earliest Structures in the Universe can be explained by a Relativistic Cosmological Perturbation Theory: Evolution Equations for Scalar Perturbations

 \section{Evolution Equations for Scalar Perturbations}

-As demonstrated in the preceding section, the evolution of $\varepsilon^\phys_\een$ and $n^\phys_\een$ is determined by the background equations~(\ref{subeq:einstein-flrw}) and the equations that govern the evolution of scalar perturbations.
-In this section, the findings of the preceding section are utilized to reformulate the system~(\ref{subeq:basis}) into a novel set of equations that exclusively describe the evolution of scalar perturbations.
-Given the subsequent focus on scalar perturbations, the subscript $\parallel$ is omitted.
+As demonstrated in the preceding section, the evolution of $\varepsilon^\phys_\een$ and $n^\phys_\een$ is determined by the background equations~(\ref{subeq:einstein-flrw}) and the equations that describe the evolution of scalar perturbations.
+In this section, the findings from the previous section are used to reformulate the system~(\ref{subeq:basis}) into a new system of equations that exclusively describes the evolution of scalar perturbations.
+Given the subsequent focus on density perturbations, the subscript~$\parallel$ is omitted.
 The evolution equations for scalar perturbations are as follows: